This program is offered at Clark State's Springfield - Downtown location.

 - Must be 21 years of age by completion of the academy.

-- If no previous college experience, must take COMPASS placement test.
-The COMPASS placement test will assess skill levels in reading and writing.
-Students who score below a 70 may be required to take a college preparatory education (CPE) course before enrolling in the academy.
+- If no previous college experience, must take College placement tests in reading and writing.
+Students must test out of college preparatory (CPE) reading and writing or complete the appropriate college preparatory (CPE) courses before enrolling in the academy.

 - Valid driver's license.

-- Submit Livescan fingerprints at the Sheriff’s Office for the State of Ohio Bureau of Criminal Identification & Investigation (BCI&I) and the FBI to determine any criminal record, such as felonies, any domestic violence, or drug convictions, that would disqualify a student from the academy.
+- Submit Livescan fingerprints at the Sheriff’s Office for the State of Ohio Bureau of Criminal Identification & Investigation (BCI&I) and the FBI to determine any criminal or traffic convictions that would disqualify a student from the academy.

 Uniforms are required for all police academy students.
-The uniform shall consist of a police academy shirt, uniform pants, black belt, black socks, and black shoes or boots.
+The uniform shall consist of a police academy shirt (supplied by the academy), uniform pants, black belt, black socks, and black shoes or boots.
 There are no exceptions to the uniform requirement.

+The academy provides much of the needed equipment.
 During firearms training, the police academy will provide a firearm, ammunition, holster, duty belt, belt stays, ammo pouches and gun belt for the student’s use.
+A gun belt with training gear that includes training Taser and pepper spray canister will be provided to wear during class.

-All Basic Peace Officer Training Academy students must test and meet the physical fitness standards within the last 80 hours of the academy in order to be eligible to take the state exam.
+All basic Peace Officer Training Academy students must test and meet OPOTC physical fitness standards prior to the start of the academy, and in order to be eligible to take the state certification exam.

-The cost of the Basic Peace Officer Training Academy is approximately $3600.00 for tuition and fees.
-Tuition will include the required Ohio Criminal Code Handbook, among many various items.
+The cost of the Basic Peace Officer Training Academy is approximately $4500.00 for tuition and fees.
+Fees will include the required Ohio Criminal Code Handbook and many other items.

 |CRJ 1283||Basic Law Enforcement I||8|